 The College is located in Lawrenceville, Georgia, in the heart of Gwinnett County.
 Gwinnett is a vibrant community 30 miles northeast of downtown Atlanta where a mixture of quiet postcard neighborhoods and bustling commercial districts blend the past with the present.
 Here, progress and quality of life connect so that everyone enjoys the small town ambience with all the amenities of a big city.
 Businesses and residents alike enjoy safe neighborhoods, good schools, modern infrastructure and a thriving economy.

-Gwinnett County remains one of the most dynamic regions in the South to live and work with an estimated population of 859,304, and a population of 1.2 million projected by the year 2025.
+Gwinnett County remains one of the most dynamic regions in the South to live and work with an estimated population of about 896,000 with 1.2 million projected by the year 2025.

 View GGC's master plan.